uriyyo/fastapi-pagination/docs/tutorials/first-steps.md

 `paginate` function will return `Page` instance with paginated data.

-## Step 5: Start application and check OpenAPI docs
+## Step 5: Start the application and check OpenAPI docs

 You will see that pagination parameters were added to the endpoint.